 WSU offers two tracks within biomedical engineering:

 - The traditional track is for those students who would like to work in a health-care-related industry developing medical and surgical devices like prosthetics, artificial organs, as well as diagnostic or therapeutic instruments.
 Other potential career tracks relate to the area of medical imaging or the design of rehabilitative technology to assist people.
-Semester Guide
+Detailed Semester Guide

 - We also have a pre-med track for those that would like to go on to medical, dental, osteopathic, or veterinary school.
 This track is very unique since it provides all the career opportunities of the traditional track and, in addition, trains students in the common areas of biology and chemistry.
 Historically, our students score 10% higher on the MCAT and have a 10% higher acceptance rate to medical schools.
-Semester Guide
+Detailed Semester Guide

 BME at Wright State University